-Also, keep in mind that content marketing services are different from paper writing services.
+Also, keep in mind that content marketing services are different from paper writing services or academic writing services.
 The main difference being that the former is about Business while the latter has a clear focus on Academia.

 How Can Content Marketing Help your Startup?

 Content marketing brings relevant organic traffic, creates trust and authority, and expands brand awareness.
 Which is exactly what a startup needs.

 According to Penguinstrategies, the cost per lead of content marketing is 31-41% lower than the cost of paid search.
 But we need to be upfront about content marketing: compared to ads, content marketing is more complex, more expensive, and it takes longer to bring results.
 Regardless, it’s you should see it as an investment with a high ROI.

 Besides this, many marketers use AI content generator tools nowadays, which are also cost-effective and have an indirect influence on your ROI.
 Yeah, AI models have started to rule the world.
 By using image and text annotation as training data, you can develop an AI model which will work more effectively even in content marketing and boost ROI in the long-term.

 Your content is a business asset.
 As you spend more time and effort on content marketing, your content footprint expands; your content will start appearing in search results.
 If you are the answer to people’s questions users ask Google, you will be positioned as a thought leader.
 This will also add credibility to your brand.